Big Brother 2 (Bulgarian season)

-Big Brother 2 was the second season of the reality show Big Brother in Bulgaria.
-The show was aired on Nova Television.
+Big Brother 2 was the second season of the reality show Big Brother in Bulgaria. aired on Nova Television.

 The show started on 19 September 2005 and ended on 19 December 2005.
 It was hosted by Niki Kanchev and Evelina Pavlova.
-The chief editor was Nikolay Nikolov, the director was Petko Spasov and the voice of Big Brother was the actor Petar Meltev.
-The winner was Miroslav Atanasov.
-He won 200 000 leva.
+The chief editor was Nikolay Nikolov, the director was Petko Spasov.
+The winner was Miroslav Atanasov who won 200 000 leva.

 Housemates

 15 Housemates entered the House on Day 1, and another 1 on Day 8.
 Daniela, Leonardo and Maya entered on Day 51.

 Daniela

 Daniela Dimitrova is from Blagoevgrad.
 She entered the house on Day 51 and was eleventh evicted on Day 85.
 Daniela celebrated her 25th birthday during her stay in the house.
 There was going to be a party with her favourite pop-folk singer Anelia.
 However, the party was cancelled as a punishment, because Ivan broke a major rule in the house - he covered the camera in the toilet in order to masturbate.
 Before entering the house, Daniela was given a secret task - to seduce one of the men in the house.
 The same mission was given to Maya.
 Daniela chose Miroslav.
 The jury, which had to decide whether their tasks were successful was Miroslav's wife - Elena.
 She recognized her task as successful, so Daniela was not nominated.